valeporti/imt_chatbot/data/nlu.md

 - please go to the next step
 - take me to the next step
 - what is the next step ?

+## intent:nicetomeetyou
+- Delighted to make your acquaintance.
+- Feels great to see you!
+- Glad to make your acquaintance.
+- Glad to meet you
+- Glad to meet you!
+- Glad to meet you.
+- Glad we've met.
+- Good to meet you!
+- Good to see you!
+- Great interacting with you
+- Great seeing you
+- Great to meet you!
+- Great to meet you.
+- Happy to get to see you.
+- Hi, glad to meet you.
+- Hi, nice to meet you!
+- I am glad I met you.
+- I had a great meeting with you
+- I'm glad to have met you!
+- I'm glad to meet you!
+- I'm happy that we have met!
+- I'm pleased to meet you!
+- I'm so happy that I could meet you.
+- I'm thrilled to meet you!
+- It is indeed a pleasure to be able to meet you.
+- It was a pleasure to have your company.
+- It was nice to have met you
+- It's a pleasure to make your acquaintance!
+- It's a pleasure to meet you!
+- It's good that I could meet you.
+It was a pleasure.
+- It's great to get to know you!
+- It's great to make your acquaintance!
+- It's nice to finally meet you.
+- It's wonderful to meet you!
+- It’s a pleasure to meet you
+- It’s great connecting with you.
+- Lovely to meet you.
+- Nice to have met you.
+- Pleased to make your acquaintance!
+- Pleased to meet you!
+- Pleased to meet you.
+- See you around.
+It was a pleasure meeting you.
+- Thank you for this meeting.
+It was great to see you.
+- nice to meet you